How to become a Payroll Officer + entry level to senior salary info

 Every organisation needs a payroll function.
 Payroll officers are the people responsible for calculating and administering payroll to staff members of a business.
 In their role they’re responsible for processing salaries including entitlements such as superannuation and ensuring payroll taxes are paid.
 However, they do not decide who gets paid what.

-Additionally. as part of a company’s financial annual report, payroll officers have an extremely important job of putting together monthly, quarterly and yearly payroll statements.
+Additionally, as part of a company’s financial annual report, payroll officers have the extremely important job of putting together monthly, quarterly and yearly payroll statements.
 They make sure all government regulations are complied with and they also provide government reporting.

 To be a payroll officer, you need to be good at crunching numbers as they’re constantly collecting data and adapting to changes.
 It’s their responsibility to ensure payroll information is up to date and that employees are all paid the correct amount and on time.
 Making it a very important role in any organisation.

-Becoming a payroll officer is a great start to entering the finance world and can present you with opportunities to further your career.
+Becoming a payroll officer is a formidable start to entering the finance world and can present you with opportunities to further your career.

 What skills does a payroll officer need?